bobrathbone/piradio6/docs/config_tutorial.md

 Some i2c displays such as Grove I2C RGB have a separate interface for colour The Grove RGB jhd1313_sgm31323 LCD uses address 0x30 and is set in **i2c_rgb_address**.
 The i2c_bus is 1 except for the first RPi models.
-Do not change Use the **i2cdetect -y 1** command to display I2C addresses bing used
+Do not change Use the **i2cdetect -y 1** command to display I2C addresses being used

 ```
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f